 Nozick’s argument is that while a temporary monopoly on a given invention doesn’t harm someone’s property rights if they had no ability to bring that invention into creation in the first place, the possibility of independent invention raises the potential that exclusive rights could infringe on another’s property rights in a very practical way.

 There’s also the ability of intellectual property–specifically copyright–to interfere with free speech rights.
 I’ve touched on this before in the context of conservative critiques of big tech, but it is clear that the monopoly control over an ideal object granted today raises serious First Amendment concerns.
 Interestingly, this wasn’t always the case for copyright law.
 Not only were terms shorter during the time of the Founders, but the scope of copyright was significantly narrower.
-Anything short of wholesale copying (translations included) wasn’t considered to be copyright infringement.
+Almost anything short of wholesale copying wasn’t considered to be copyright infringement.

 Some maintain that this argument cannot be true, as the economic incentives created by copyright promote free speech by guaranteeing a sufficient return on the upfront costs of creation.
 Leaving aside the incentives and motivations to create and innovate that exist independent of the promise of exclusivity, this misses the point entirely.
 The use of someone’s work to either criticize it or advance a separate point is ubiquitous in speech.
 The ability of a rights holder to cry foul and claim copyright infringement gives them the authority to use the power of the state via the courts to stop speech.
 Rights holders can (and do) claim copyright infringement for any number of reasons, but it cannot be denied that both in theory and in practice copyright law is used to embargo speech on its way to the marketplace of ideas.